-It’s no surprise that as homes have become the office, gym, and general hangout space, more consumers have opted for more casual clothing during the pandemic.
-‘Comfort,’, ‘price,’ and ‘promotions’ were the top clothing purchase drivers over the past year.
+It’s no surprise that as homes became the office, gym, and general hangout space, more consumers opted for more casual clothing during the pandemic.
+‘Comfort,’ ‘price,’ and ‘promotions’ were the top apparel trend drivers over the past year.

 Consumers started defining their “work from home” style as “casual and everyday clothing,” “in-home wear/pajamas,” and “in athleisure all day.”
 Nearly 60% of consumers spent the most on casual basics and 44% on athleisure, such as sweatshirts and leggings.